suzshoff/2FcRODEModel/README.md

 **README**

-Developed by Suzanne Shoffner-Beck and Kade Wong at the University of Michigan as an expansion on Melissa Lemke's model (see https://github.com/melissalemke/Ab_FcR_ODE)
+Developed by Suzanne Shoffner-Beck and Kade Wong at the Arnold Lab at University of Michigan as an expansion on Melissa Lemke's model (see https://github.com/melissalemke/Ab_FcR_ODE)

 **Overview**